microsoft/FluidFramework/samples/hosts/README.md

 Once the `IChaincodeFactory` is returned the loader then invokes the instantiateRuntime call to load the code package.

-### Loading a Prague document
+### Loading a Fluid document

-Once the loader has been created then actually loading a Prague document is a one line call
+Once the loader has been created then actually loading a Fluid document is a one line call

 ```typescript
 const response = await loader.request({ url });